 Managing the stress and physical fatigue you feel at taking tests is just as important as practice and study.
 It will not benefit you to work for months to prepare for your Medical College Acceptance Test if you are either too stressed or too burned out to perform up to your capabilities.
 Make sure to set aside time for relaxation and workouts while preparing for the MCAT exam.

 Don’t Ignore Practice To Review Content

 The MCAT exam tests your ability to apply knowledge to new situations, as well as, your ability to evaluate and reason through arguments.
-A grasp on science is an important aspect of MCAT test taking but not as important as many pre-med students may think.
+A grasp of science is an important aspect of MCAT test-taking but not as important as many pre-med students may think.
 For this reason, normal study methods like a content review should not take away from time spent with practice tests.